 Seeing the Panama Canal is a dream for many guests on IE's Panama tours .
-While the canal is currently being expanded, here are four interesting facts that you may not know about one of mankind's greatest feats of engineering.
+Here are four interesting facts that you may not know about one of mankind's greatest feats of engineering.

 The Panama Canal was built between 1904 and 1913 by 56,000 workers to connect the Atlantic and Pacific, but that is only the end of the story.
 Historically, explorers and merchants dreamed of connecting the Pacific and Atlantic via Panama beginning in 1513 with Vasco Nunez de Balboa.
 By 1883, the French had 20,000 laborers working to dig La Grande Tranchee.

 As you probably guessed, everyone navigating the Panama Canal pays a toll to cross.
-The highest toll paid was $208,653, paid by a cruise ship in 2001.
+After the opening of the Panama Canal expansion in June 2016, the MOL Benefactor paid a toll of $829,468 in July.
+The containership was previously too big to use the canal.
 The lowest toll was 36 cents, paid by American athlete Richard Halliburton when he swam the canal in 1928.

 Panama hats are made in Ecuador.
 The hat got its name because the hats were exported from Panama, and workers on the Panama Canal wore the hats.
 P.S.
 If you want to buy a Panama hat in Ecuador, check out IE's Ecuador tour !